mhmohona/MicrosoftML-ProjectShowcasing/project/Quy Vu/README.md

 # Predicting heart failure with machine learning

-This project utilises Azure suite of products to provide prediction for heart failure.
+This project utilises Python and Azure suite of products to provide prediction for heart failure.

 ## 1. Overview